alex/rply/docs/users-guide/lexers.rst

     lg.add('PLUS', r'\+')
     lg.add('MINUS', r'-')

-We have no defined rules for numbers, an addition and subtraction operator.
+We have now defined rules for numbers, an addition and subtraction operator.
 We can now build a lexer and use it::

     >>> l = lg.build()